theTonyHo/armacode/source/armacode/tools/copyUserText.rst

-.. index:: copyUserText (Tool)
+.. index:: CopyUserText (Tool)

 .. _tools.copyusertext:

-copyUserText
+CopyUserText
 ------------
-Undocumented.
+Copy UserText from one object to another.